Cru-zen/Instagram_bruteforce_using_TOR/README.md

 * Middle nodes: Encrypt the traffic to ensure anonymity
 * Exit nodes: Remove the final layer of encryption and send the data to its destination

-Note that the present script is not an exhaustive guide, rather it is intended to build some basic skills to test your Skills and get familiar with the concepts.
+Note that the present script is not an exhaustive guide, rather it is intended to build some basic skills and get familiar with the concepts.

 ## Install

 ```
 git clone https://github.com/Cru-zen/wifi_hack.git
-* Sudo pyhton3 insta.py
+--> sudo python3 insta.py

 ```